HaolinLiu97/deep_MIMO/README.md

 python test.py --resume=./checkpoints/experiment_name/xxx.pth --gpu=0 --batch_size=6
 ```
 It will print the BER performance of the model under different SNR.
+#### run the baseline model
+the matlab codes for the baseline models is in "MIMO_baseline.m", you can use Matlab to directly run this file and obtain the BER performance of the baseline models.
 #### some results
 The BER performance among MMSE baseline, SVD baseline, and the deep learning based MIMO is shown in the following figure:<br/>
 ![avatar](./BER.png)